International Map of the World: Beginnings

-The International Map of the World was the brainchild of the German geographer Albrecht Penck, who presented his idea in 1891 at the 5th International Geographical Congress in Berne.
+The International Map of the World was the brainchild of the German geographer Albrecht Penck, who presented his idea in 1891 at the 5th International Geographical Congress in Bern.
 He argued that the maps of the world lacked a consistent style, and that a uniform world map was feasible, as sufficient information was available.
-Writing in 1893 in The Geographical Journal, he described the problems associated with maps that then existed, noting “the interests of civilized life make good maps a necessity”.
-Penck considered it important that the maps that represent an area “…not merely as a piece of land limited by political boundaries, but as a region in the frame of its natural surroundings”.
+Writing in 1893 in The Geographical Journal, he described the problems associated with maps that then existed, noting "the interests of civilized life make good maps a necessity".
+Penck considered it important that the maps that represent an area "...not merely as a piece of land limited by political boundaries, but as a region in the frame of its natural surroundings".

 Penck's proposal was discussed at conferences of the International Geographical Congress in 1895, 1899, 1904, and 1908.
 His idea was to produce a set of maps that would include both geophysical and human geographical data, obtained by means of the most precise methods then known.
 He envisioned that 2500 maps would be made using the polyconic projection, which would mean the maps fitted almost seamlessly together.
-He expressed the hope that governments would fund what was a non-political mapping project, and suggested that geographical societies, academic institutions, and philanthropic organizations might need to be relied upon in the absence of governments’ assistance with the project.
+He expressed the hope that governments would fund what was a non-political mapping project, and suggested that geographical societies, academic institutions, and philanthropic organizations might need to be relied upon in the absence of governments' assistance with the project.

-In 1909 the First International Conference in London, which was attended by the representatives of 10 nations, laid down the new project’s rules and specifications.
+In 1909 the First International Conference in London, which was attended by the representatives of 10 nations, laid down the new project's rules and specifications.
 The French government agreed to accept the use of the Greenwich Meridian, and the British government accepting the use of the metre.
 By 1913, the grid reference system had been completed and funding had been promised from government agencies around the world (the United States not included); the process of making the maps then began.